-Planned 2022 Exploration
+Planned 2023 Exploration

-Exploration activities in Mexico will continue throughout 2022, with near-mine and regional exploration being performed with the goal of increasing oxide reserves, advancing the sulphide deposit development scenario options and testing priority targets defined in 2021 to make satellite discoveries.
-Priority targets defined in 2021 will be tested with RC drilling in 2022 with the objective to discover satellite mineralization near the Camino Rojo deposit.
-In addition, target definition work consisting of airborne magnetic drone survey, soil, and rock geochemical sampling as well as IP survey will be extended over areas of the Camino Rojo property.
+Exploration activities in Mexico will continue throughout 2023, with near-mine and regional exploration being performed with the goal of increasing oxide reserves, advancing the sulphide deposit development scenario options, and drill testing priority regional exploration targets defined in 2021 and 2022 to discover new satellite deposits.
+In addition to drill testing regional targets, target definition work consisting of airborne magnetic (drone) survey, soil and rock geochemical sampling, and IP survey will be extended over additional parts of the Camino Rojo Project.